 The MCSU has a Size & Weight Enforcement Section funded by the Alabama Department of Transportation (ALDOT) consisting of 16 Troopers and 4 Corporals.
 Each person assigned to Size & Weight Enforcement has successfully completed North American Standard Part "A" and Part "B" inspection courses.
-While their primary responsibility is the enforcement of size and weight laws, their routine day allows for completion of roadside inspections which contribute to the yearly inspection totals.
+While their primary responsibility is the enforcement of size and weight laws, their routine day allows for the completion of roadside inspections which contribute to the yearly inspection totals.
 All costs, including salaries, associated with Size and Weight Enforcement are funded by the Alabama Department of Transportation (ALDOT).

 The MCSU has a New Entrant/Compliance Unit.
-It is slotted for 5 Troopers,1 Corporal, 1 Sergeant and 1 part time RLEO office staff employee, who performs administratives duties.
-While their primary responsibility is conducting New Entrant Safety Audits, their routine day allows for completion of roadside inspections and these numbers contribute to the yearly totals.
-Currently, there are two vacant New Entrant Safety Auditor positions.
+It is slotted for 5 Troopers, 1 Corporal, 1 Sergeant, and 3 part-time retired state employees: 2 that perform safety audits and 1 that performs administrative duties.
+While their primary responsibility is conducting New Entrant Safety Audits, their routine day allows for the completion of roadside inspections, and these numbers contribute to the yearly totals.
+Currently, there is one vacant trooper New Entrant Safety Auditor position.
 (These employees are identified in the totals in paragraph two.)